EMPAT94/empat94.github.io/_gs/tutorial.md

 "Well, as I said, that is simply because I am doing so much healing; all on my own too!"
 (Arya defended)

-"Out of curiosity, how much point have you guys gained?"
+"Out of curiosity, how many points have you guys gained?"
 (Me)

 "I've got 36" (Taro) "32 here" (Carol) "29 for me" (Julie) "35" (Divin, after a while)